Last modified September 28th, 2020

 Notification of Privacy Breaches

 Although we have never experienced a breach, we have systems in place for monitoring of privacy and data breaches, including unauthorised access and malicious penetration attempts.
 If such an event occurs, we will report the breach in accordance with the Notifiable Data Breaches scheme, as set out on the Office of the Australian Information Commissioner website.
-We will notify affected entities as soon as possible after the breach has been identified.
+We will notify the affected entities as well as the Commissioner as soon as possible after the breach has been identified.
 As required under Australian Privacy law, we would also use the relevant form to report a notifiable data breach to the Commissioner.

 Making a Complaint

-You may make a complaint about a breach of this policy, the Australian Privacy Principles, or a registered APP code (if any) that binds Compliance Fox.
-Complaints can be made by contacting us, or by using the relevant form found on the Office of the Australian Information Commissioner website.
+You may make a complaint about a breach of this policy, the APPs, or a registered APP code (if any) that binds Compliance Fox.
+Complaints can be made by contacting us using the details listed below, or by using the relevant form found on the Office of the Australian Information Commissioner website.

 Your information is controlled by Compliance Fox Pty Ltd. If you have questions or concerns about how your information is handled, please direct your inquiry to us using the contact information below.